Actindo-AG/Documentation/DataHub/Integration/01_ManageAttributes.md

     ![Create attribute](../../Assets/Screenshots/DataHub/Settings/Attributes/CreateAttribute.png "[Create attribute]")

-[comment]: <> (Sprache wählen?
-Nur in Multi-language attributes?
-Muss den Toggle zuerst oder muss man die Sprachen zuerst wählen?)

 2. Enter a name for the attribute in the *Name* field and, if desired, add an attribute description in the  *Description* field.

+    > [Info] If you want to provide the attribute name and description in English and German in the user interface, you can select the desired language in the "Language" drop-down list on top of this view.
+By default, the user interface is available in English (United States) and German (Germany).

+[comment]: <> (Julian: please check)

 3. Select a data type in the *Data type* drop-down list.
     Depending on the selected data type, the *CONFIGURATION* section is displayed.
 For detailed information about all data types, see [Data type list](../UserInterface/05_DataTypeList.md).

    > [Info] The settings displayed in the *CONFIGURATION* section depend on the selected data type.

 4. Enter a key for the attribute in the *Key* field.
 The key is required for API access and must be system wide unique.
 An attribute key must fulfill the following criteria:
     - valid characters are **a-z** (upper and lower case), **0-9** and the underscore ( **_** )
     - the key must not start with a number
     - a double underscore ( **___** ) and a trailing underscore are forbidden

     > [Info] In order to facilitate the assignment of attributes in the further process (for instance in the ETL mapping), it is recommended to add the prefix **datahub_** to all attributes created in the *DataHub* module.

+[comment]: <> (Stimmt das so mit dem double underscore?)

+[comment]: <> (Julian: Bitte die UPDATE KEY button hier abbauen!)

 5. If desired, enable the *Multi-language* toggle to assign values in multiple languages to the attribute or enable the *Multi-scope* toggle to assign different attribute values in different scopes.